 I recently spoke on this topic on the floor of the House of Representatives in Washington, highlighting that efforts to train people for the 21st century economy in the 1st District can serve as a great model for educating all Americans.
 As a prominent Republican member of the House Committee on Education and Labor, promoting skills-based educational opportunities is a major component of my work.

 Another important step we can take in encouraging our citizens to join the workforce is reforming our nation’s welfare programs.
 As President Trump noted in his State of the Union address, it is great news when Americans are financially able to come off welfare programs, find employment and recognize the dignity of work and the ability to support their families.
-In multiple committee meetings last week, I spoke about the importance of ending the cycle of poverty and encouraging able-bodied, working age individuals to move towards a future of financial independence.
+In multiple committee meetings recently, I spoke about the importance of ending the cycle of poverty and encouraging able-bodied, working age individuals to move towards a future of financial independence.

 Teaching practical job skills should be the focus of our education system moving forward, especially as it relates to funding new education programs and facilities.
 I am a strong advocate for a more well-rounded, skills-based education system, as so many of our local school systems are offering.
 But we must do more to improve workforce participation rates in Kentucky and the United States, and I believe what we are seeing in my congressional district can serve as a model for the rest of the nation.